HIIT/mydataoperator/README.md

 ###Docker setup

-Docker Image is the preferred way to test this Demo.
+Docker Image is the preferred way to test this POC.

----
 ### Prerequisites

  [Docker] (https://www.docker.com/)